 You’ll complete an interdisciplinary core of classes, which will provide you with a comprehensive understanding of health within the larger context of both the community and global environment.
-The public health major also offers community engagement and learning activities to support you in addressing societal issues.

 Public Health promotes:

 Students choosing the population health option will work to change policies, environments, attitudes, and behaviors that affect health.
 This option offers three specializations: community health, behavior and health, and pre-professional health.
 The community health specialization prepares students for professional careers in community health education, global health, or for graduate programs in public health or health education.
 The behavior and health specialization prepares students for graduate programs and careers in health psychology, health coaching, pain management, or behavioral health.
 The pre-professional health specialization is a flexible track for students intending to pursue advanced study and careers in nursing, physician's assistant, chiropractic, occupational therapy, medical school or other health-related professions.